Early Intervention Interceptive Orthodontics

 Baby, or deciduous, teeth are critical to the correct alignment and development of adult teeth.
 By instilling good oral hygiene habits, regularly dental visits, and diagnosis of possible complications early, we are able to treat and intervene to prevent further issues.

-Brushing regularly from early age ensures that children understand the responsibility to look after their teeth, and the benefits of good diet and hydration.
+Brushing regularly from and early age ensures that children understand the responsibility to look after their teeth, and the benefits of good diet and hydration.

 The formation and eruption of baby teeth provides a child with increased chewing and eating capacity, but also improves speech function.
 In turn, the correct alignment of these teeth set up the adult teeth for eruption in the ideal position.
 When baby teeth are crowded, rotated, over-retained, removed or missing, this may lead to poor positioning of adult teeth.
 Often, this requires complex orthodontic correction in teenage and adult years.

 Early intervention focusing on orthotropics, orthopaedics and orthodontics allow our clinicians to facilitate change in a developing child, and provide a stable framework for the future of their teeth.